-As a new generation prepares to face the world, it's clear that they have taken seriously their parents' postmodern teachings on morality: for most of these young people, it’s every man for himself.
-Is a shared understanding of right and wrong even possible today?
+As a new generation prepares to face the world, it's clear that they have taken seriously their parents' postmodern teachings on morality.

-Morality is a system of principles or rules of conduct to which humans conform.
-Presently our “wider culture” exemplifies the debasement of rules of conduct with little common agreement as to what rules or principles we should be following.
+Morality is a system of principles of conduct to which humans conform.
+Presently there is little agreement about which such principles to follow.

-The practice of “lifting” is an ancient but also a very current problem that is not only (or even mainly) restricted to the criminal element who perpetrate stealing crimes in our society.
-In fact, this time of year is particularly difficult for retailers as shoplifting by the general public is at its peak.
+The practice of “lifting” is an ancient but also a very current problem that is not only (or even mainly) restricted to the criminal element.

 The idea of a moral basis for behavior is uniquely human.
 Morality implies that we bring judgment to our decisions.